Skip to content

 11. Ruddy Cuckoo-dove

 The ruddy cuckoo-dove is a species of bird belonging to the family Columbidae.
-It is a medium-sized, reddish brown bird found in Brunei, Indonesia, and Malaysia.
+It is a medium-sized, reddish-brown bird in Brunei, Indonesia, and Malaysia.

-The ruddy cuckoo-dove is a solitary bird, preferring to stay alone and forage for food on its own.
-It prefers to feed on the ground, eating mostly fruits and small seeds.
+The ruddy cuckoo-dove is a solitary bird, preferring to stay alone and forage for food.
+It prefers to feed on the ground, eating primarily fruits and tiny seeds.
 The ruddy cuckoo-dove is a social species, often seen in small flocks.

 During the breeding season, pairs of these birds often build nests and lay eggs in them.
 The female is responsible for incubating the eggs and feeding the young chicks.